Gaels: Later Middle Ages

-Imperial
+Imperial era

 During the 16th and 17th centuries, the Gaels were affected by the policies of the Tudors and the Stewarts who sought to anglicise the population and bring both Ireland and the Highlands under stronger centralised control, as part of what would become the British Empire.
 In 1542, Henry VIII of England declared the Lordship of Ireland a Kingdom and himself King of Ireland.
 The new English, whose power lay in the Pale of Dublin, then began to conquer the island.
 Gaelic kings were encouraged to apply for a surrender and regrant: to surrender their lands to the king, and then have them regranted as freeholds.
 Those who surrendered were also expected to follow English law and customs, speak English, and convert to the Protestant Anglican Church.
 Decades of conflict followed in the reign of Elizabeth I, culminating in the Nine Years' War (1594–1603).
-The war ended in defeat for the Irish Gaelic alliance, and brought an end to the independence of the last Irish Gaelic kingdoms.
+The war ended in defeat for the Irish Gaelic alliance and brought an end to the independence of the last Irish Gaelic kingdoms.

 In 1603, with the Union of the Crowns, King James of Scotland also became king of England and Ireland.
 James saw the Gaels as a barbarous and rebellious people in need of civilising, and believed that Gaelic culture should be wiped out.
 Also, while most of Britain had converted to Protestantism, most Gaels had held on to Catholicism.
 When the leaders of the Irish Gaelic alliance fled Ireland in 1607, their lands were confiscated.
 James set about colonising this land with English-speaking Protestant settlers from Britain, in what became known as the Plantation of Ulster.
 It was meant to establish a loyal British Protestant colony in Ireland's most rebellious region and to sever Gaelic Ulster's links with Gaelic Scotland.
 In Scotland, James attempted to subdue the Gaelic clans and suppress their culture through laws such as the Statutes of Iona.
 He also attempted to colonise the Isle of Lewis with settlers from the Lowlands.

 Since then, the Gaelic language has gradually diminished in most of Ireland and Scotland.
 The 19th century was the turning point as The Great Hunger in Ireland, and across the Irish Sea the Highland Clearances, caused mass emigration (leading to Anglicisation, but also a large diaspora).
 The language was rolled back to the Gaelic strongholds of the north west of Scotland, the west of Ireland and Cape Breton Island in Nova Scotia.